PetSafe Pet Author

 Stacy has more than 25 years’ experience in the pet industry.
 She is the former editor of Pet Product News and the founding editor of Critters USA and Cats USA magazines, and has helped produce many issues of CAT FANCY, Ferrets USA, and Rabbits USA.
 Stacy also has many years of writing and editing experience in several technical domains, including aerospace engineering and telecommunications.

 One of Stacy's fondest memories of working in the pet industry is the first cat show she attended in 1991, where she first fell in love with the Cornish Rex breed.
 She adopted her first Cornish Rex cat, a pet quality red and white tabby male named Jordan, just a few months later.
 While all her cats are special, Jordan will forever hold a dear place in her heart.

 Stacy earned her Bachelor of Arts degree in journalism from California State University, Long Beach, with an emphasis in public relations and a minor in computer studies.
 She lives in Southern California with 2 adorable domestic shorthair cats: a mischievous gray and white male named Phillip and a sweet red tabby named Jack.

 Articles by This Author

 How often do you take your cat to the veterinarian?
-In observance of Take Your Cat to the Vet Day on August 22, we want to remind you that even if your cat does not appear to be sick, preventative care is important.
-Between visits to your cat's veterinarian, here are 10 ways to keep your cat healthy.
+In observance of National Cat Health Month, we want to remind you that even if your cat does not appear to be sick, preventative care is important.

 Have you ever wondered where Lewis Carroll drew his inspiration for the Cheshire Cat in his beloved book, "Alice in Wonderland"?
 Or what happens when you cross a Persian with an American Shorthair?
 Learn about the British Shorthair and Exotic Shorthair cat breeds and find out if they're the right match for you!